-She lived in a village near the Southern border of Nepal.
+She lived in a village near the southern border of Nepal.
 Her house had three rooms and was made of mud and cow dung with a thatched roof.
-Electricity came in the form of exposed wires plugged together with a bulb here or there to provide light.
+Electricity came in the form of exposed wires, which were plugged together with a bulb here or there to provide light.

 Roxana was happy and cheerful.
 She seemed to have a smile on her face the whole time I was there.
-While other children in the village cowered away from me – and some even cried at the sight of me – Roxana was not deterred.
-Even though it was probably the first time she’d ever seen someone of my complexion, she was more intrigued than concerned.
+While other children in the village cowered away from me — and some even cried at the sight of me — Roxana was not deterred.
+Even though it was probably the first time she’d ever seen a white person, she was more intrigued than concerned.

 When I’m with Lucy, I can’t help but think of all of the things that she can be and have.
 She’ll go to school for as long as she wants and be blessed with some incredible opportunities.
 Certainly, she’ll face barriers — and we need to keep fighting for her to make it clear that she belongs wherever she wants to be and is not shut out of opportunities simply because she is female.

 But, right now, Lucy is just a little girl.
 Much like Roxana, she likes to run around and play.
 Her smile is infectious.
 And, because she doesn’t have a care in the world, she has plenty to be happy about.
 I take Lucy to the playground often.
 She plays in the sandbox next to boys and goes down the same slide.
 She swings next to them and has fun just being a little kid.
 Right now, the playground is where Lucy belongs.

 Roxana’s life will likely be different.
 We were in her village that day to speak with her mother, who was married in her early teen years, about job opportunities.
 Now in her early 20s, she has two children and lives with her in-laws.
 Life before her husband and her new family is hazy at best.
 Her childhood was taken from her early.